-- (A) All cultivation of cannabis for medical use shall operate in compliance with this Chapter, as well as all applicable state and local laws. - (B)(A) Except as exempted provided for by paragraph (B) of this Section, cCultivation of cannabis for medical use shall be permitted allowed only following the issuance of a Cultivation-Permit pursuant to the provisions of this Chapter, and the issuance of a permit pursuant to the provisions of Chapter 20.242 of the Mendocino County Zoning Code, if required.
-Chapter 20.242 permits authorizes

-- the cultivation of cannabis for medical use only in specifically enumerated zoning districts, as determined by permit type, subject either to azoning clearance, or an administrative permit or minor use permit. - (C) Persons or entities may apply for and hold a maximum of two (2) Cultivation Permits listed in Section 10A.17.070 at any given time. - (D)(B) Qualified patients, persons with an identification card or primary caregivers cultivating medical cannabis pursuant to this Section are exempt from the permit requirements of paragraph (BA) of this Section provided that the qualified patient or primary caregiver shall, subject to the following requirements:register with the Agricultural Commissioner's Office and must comply with the provisions of Sections 10A.17.040.
-Qualified patients or primary caregivers cultivating medical cannabis pursuant to this Section may voluntarily comply with Section 10A.17.050(B) hereof. - (1) Registration with the Agricultural Commissioner on an annual basis and maintaining such registration. - (2) Compliance with the provisions of Section 10A.17.040. - (1)(3) Any and all cannabis cultivated by a qualified patient or person with an identification card shall be for the sole and exclusive use by the patient only; such cannabis may not be provided, donated, sold or distributed to any other person.
-A maximum of 100 square feet of medical cannabis may be cultivated by a qualified patient. - (2)(4) Any and all cannabis cultivated by a primary caregiver shall be for the sole and exclusive use of up to a maximum of two (2) patients which have provided written designation to the primary caregiver to provide those services; the primary caregiver may not receive remuneration for these activities except for compensation in full compliance with subdivision (c) of Health and Safety Code section 11362.765.
-A maximum of 100 square feet of cultivation area of medical cannabis may be cultivated by a primary caregiver for each patient they are cultivating for, up to a maximum total of 200 square feet. - (E) Any fee prescribed by this Chapter shall be paid to the county Treasurer/Tax Collectors office and is non-refundable.
-A receipt for payment of the fee shall be received by the Agricultural Commissioner's office prior to the initial issuance of or annual renewal of any application, permit, or other program described herein where a fee has been established.
-The permit fees shall be set by the Mendocino County Board of Supervisors in accordance with all applicable laws and regulations and the Master Fee Policy.
+- (A) Except as provided for by paragraph (B) of this Section, cultivation of cannabis for medical use shall be allowed only following the issuance of a Permit pursuant to the provisions of this Chapter, and the issuance of a permit pursuant to the provisions of Chapter 20.242 of the Mendocino County Zoning Code, if required.
+Chapter 20.242 authorizes the cultivation of cannabis for medical use only in specifically enumerated zoning districts, as determined by permit type, subject either to a zoning clearance, administrative permit or minor use permit. - (B) Qualified patients, persons with an identification card or primary caregivers cultivating medical cannabis are exempt from the permit requirements of paragraph (A) of this Section, subject to the following requirements: - (1) Registration with the Agricultural Commissioner on an annual basis and maintaining such registration. - (2) Compliance with the provisions of Section 10A.17.040. - (3) Any and all cannabis cultivated by a qualified patient or person with an identification card shall be for the sole and exclusive use by the patient only; such cannabis may not be provided, donated, sold or distributed to any other person.
+A maximum of 100 square feet of medical cannabis may be cultivated by a qualified patient. - (4) Any and all cannabis cultivated by a primary caregiver shall be for the sole and exclusive use of up to a maximum of two (2) patients which have provided written designation to the primary caregiver to provide those services; the primary caregiver may not receive remuneration for these activities except for compensation in full compliance with subdivision (c) of Health and Safety Code section 11362.765.
+A maximum of 100 square feet of cultivation area of medical cannabis may be cultivated by a primary caregiver for each patient they are cultivating for, up to a maximum total of 200 square feet.